Here is our selection of the top attractions and things to do in Uganda.

 The monkeys enjoy hanging around the stands of bamboo forest within these protected areas and the monkeys are now used to people, which means they’re more easily observed.
 However, the monkeys move fast so make sure you’re using your fastest lens speed.

 The golden monkeys make a fantastic add-on experience to enjoy with the gorillas or the chimpanzees.
-The trip makes an ideal short stay in another area of Uganda in the Virunga Mountains to find the monkeys where there are only a few thousand individuals remaining.
+The trip provides an ideal short stay to experience the Virunga Mountains.
+This is where you find the monkeys, as there are only a few thousand individuals remaining.
 On tours to see these fascinating primates, you can visit the habituated groups for an hour at a time.

 The golden monkeys are a relatively small primate and are covered in long, golden hair.
 They are classified as an endangered species and are found in the Virunga’s bamboo forests.
-Despite protection, their population size is continually decreasing, but because they have been habituated by researchers, finding the monkeys is relatively simple as the monkeys are used to people and don’t run away.
-The fee paid for the permit then helps the monkeys’ protection.
+Despite protection, their population size is continually decreasing, but because they have been habituated by researchers, finding the monkeys is relatively simple.
+The monkeys are used to people and don’t run away.
+The fee paid for the permit helps with their protection.